Dayne Zorko: AFL career

-After Brisbane lost to Melbourne in round 23 of the 2022 season, former St Kilda player Nick Riewoldt questioned whether Zorko's style of leadership suited the team, saying 'I’m not sure what he thinks he’s trying to do from a leadership point of view with that group but it’s clearly not working.
-When you carry on and the fake toughness, it’s distracting the team.'
-Zorko subsequently apologised for an inappropriate comment he made during that game to a Melbourne player, saying in a statement 'I understand I need to be a better leader, and have spoken with the Club who have reinforced this."
+After Brisbane lost to Melbourne in round 23 of the 2022 season, Zorko apologised for an inappropriate comment he made during the game to Melbourne player Harrison Petty, saying in a statement 'I understand I need to be a better leader, and have spoken with the Club who have reinforced this."

 Zorko stood down as captain of the Brisbane Lions ahead of the 2023 season.
+He won the Marcus Ashcroft Medal, awarded to the best on ground in the QClash, for the first time during round 8 of the 2024 season.
+His performance included a career-high Fantasy score with 40 disposals and 35 kicks.

+Zorko was part of the Brisbane Lions 2024 premiership winning team.
+Despite no longer being the captain of the club, coach Chris Fagan called Zorko up to the premiership dais to raise the premiership cup with the incumbent co-captains, Harris Andrews and Lachie Neale.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2025 season.